kojiishi/git-iblame/README.md

 ```shell-session
 git-iblame <path-to-file>
 ```

+The output is similar to `git blame`, except that the current line is highlighted.

 Following commands are available:
 * **Enter**: Run `git blame` on one older commit of the current commit.